ISISComputingGroup/ibex_developers_manual/RAMAN-Spectrometer.md

 The SDK can be found on the private ISIS share.

+### Minute for meeting on 2018-07-13 in HRPD
+Present: Rory Potter, David Keymer, Dominic Fortes, Alexandra Gibbs.

+* Found out the model code and USB type of the device (documented above).
+* Dom showed us how he takes a reading using the proprietary software, BWSpec.
+The steps he would go through are as follows:
+    1. He first sets the length of time he wants the integration to be done.
+    1. He first takes a single "dark" spectra reading.
+    1. He then sets the laser power and the number of integrations to be done.
+    1. He then tells the spectrometer to "acquire" which takes in the readings.
+* Using BWSpec, you can take multiple integrations.
+Dom suggested that the software does something clever with these multiple integrations.
+The manual suggests that the software just overlays the data points collected from each reading.
+Clarifying what happens from a data collection point of view and how many integrations get written to the output file will be needed.
+* The reason Dom want to integrate with IBEX is so that he can take readings using the spectrometer using a script in between times when the beam is active.
+* Dom is happy with just some buttons to tell the spectrometer to scan.
+In the future, he would like to see a 2d scatter graph, like in the BWSpec software, while readings are being taken.
+* I communicated our concern about the USB connection with him and explained that we can try to use a USB to ethernet adapter.
+Kathryn and Freddie have suggested that we could run a separate PC connected to the device which runs the IOC - like with the Tritons.
+I will talk to Chris about the options we have communicating with the device.
+* The device number is not mentioned in the SDK list of devices supported.
+This may cause problems.
+* The device being USB should allow us to use the USB3.0 specific functions in the SDK.
+* Dom will send over a copy of the CSV file he wants the data to be written to for analysing using the proprietary  software BWIQ.

 ### Minute for meeting on 2018-07-10
+Present: Rory Potter, David Keymer, John Holt, Dominic Fortes, Silvia Capelli.

 * Silvia Capelli, who works on SXD, attended the meeting with an interest in using the spectrometer on SXD (SXD is currently on SECI).
 * Rory Potter has been given a USB stick with the manual and SDK for the spectrometer.